isaacbernat/presentations/optimise/final.md

 ???

-They make no guarantees that the transformation from Python code to the intermediate bytcode used by CPython will be compatible/the same between versions (implementation may change), so, use it at your own risk.
+No guarantees are made that the transformation from Python code to the intermediate bytcode used by CPython will be compatible/or the same between versions (implementation may change), so keep that present.
+Here we see that STORE_NAME and LOAD_NAME are replaced by STORE_FAST and LOAD_FAST using the `dis` disassembler package.
+This change has implications on execution time that may or may not compensate the extra function call overhead.
+What do you think?
+Always measure instead of relying in intuitions only.

-Apparently this behaviour has been true at least since 2014 in python 2.7 and is still true today (current version of python 3.7.4).
+Apparently this `dis` behaviour has been true at least since 2014 in python 2.7 and is still true today (current version of python 3.7.4).

 References:
 - https://stackoverflow.com/questions/21107131/why-mesh-python-code-slower-than-decomposed-one